 How do you help your pets manage grief?
 Simply being with them for extra one-on-one time can help.

-- Also, the herb Saint-John’s-Wort acts as a natural antidepressant but must be dosed according to a veterinarian’s advice.
-If the depression doesn’t lift and lasts too long, your veterinarian may be able to prescribe an antidepressant drug.
+- Use antidepressants: The herb St. John’s Wort can as a natural antidepressant for some conditions in people.
+Since it can affect the excretion of other drugs and must be dosed according to body weight, consult your veterinarian for advice on its use.
+If the depression doesn’t lift and lasts too long, your veterinarian may be able to prescribe a stronger antidepressant drug.

 Give your cat the gift of time to grieve.
 It hurts terribly--for you as well as your surviving pet.
 Still, the capacity to grieve honors the memory of the departed, and is a measure of the depth of our love.
 And that truly is a legacy to celebrate.